treydock/repo_centos/README.md

 Originally based off of https://github.com/flakrat/repo_centos

+**NOTE**: The current behavior of this module is to remove the repo files shipped with CentOS and to define all CentOS repos using names that differ from the stock operating system.
+The `4.x` release will remove this behavior.

 ## Usage

 ### Class: `repo_centos`

 By default, the module configures the repo files to use http://mirror.centos.org/centos as the package source.

+    class { 'repo_centos': }

 A custom repository can be used by setting the `repourl` parameter and disabling the use of mirrorlist by setting `enable_mirrorlist` to `false` (also demonstrates how to enable the SCL repo):

-    class {'repo_centos':
+    class { 'repo_centos':
       repourl           => 'http://myrepo/centos',
       enable_mirrorlist => false,
       enable_scl        => true,